maxrumsey/Democracy/README.md

 * d!setup
 Setup and configure the bot for first-time use.
 [Admin Use Only] d!setup
+* d!listConfig
+List the configuration of the current server. d!listConfig
+* d!wipeRules
+Wipe and delete all the currently active rules.
+[Admin Use Only] d!wipeRules
 * d!about
 View information about the bot. d!about